-If our instance \mathcal{I} also has unary finite-valued cost functions, then it is equivalent to the so-called minimum cost homomorphism problem [22], where the cost of a homomorphism is defined by a unary function on each vertex of the input that assigns a cost to each possible vertex of the target digraph.
-The minimum cost homomorphism problem for a fixed digraph \mathbb{H} is denoted MinCostHom(\mathbb{H}).
-The special case where all the unary finite-valued cost functions are chosen from some fixed set Δ is denoted MinCostHom(\mathbb{H} , Δ).
+If our instance \mathcal{I} also has unary finite-valued cost functions, then it is equivalent to the so-called Minimum Cost Homomorphism Problem [22], where the cost of a homomorphism is defined by a unary function on each vertex of the input that assigns a cost to each possible vertex of the target digraph.
+The Minimum Cost Homomorphism Problem for a fixed digraph \mathbb{H} is denoted MinCostHom(\mathbb{H}).
+The special case where all the unary finite-valued cost functions are chosen from some fixed set Δ is denoted MinCostHom(\mathbb{H}, Δ).

 The problem MinCostHom(\mathbb{H}) was studied in a series of papers, and complete complexity classifications were given in [22] for undirected graphs, in [24] for digraphs, and in [49] for more general structures.
 Partial complexity classifications for the problem MinCostHom(\mathbb{H}, Δ) were obtained in [50, 53, 54].
-One can see that MinCostHom is an intermediate problem between CSP and VCSP, as there is an optimization aspect, but it is limited in the sense that it is controlled by separate unary cost functions, without explicit interactions of variables.
+One can see that MinCostHom is an intermediate problem between CSP and VCSP, as there is an optimisation aspect, but it is limited in the sense that it is controlled by separate unary cost functions, without explicit interactions of variables.

-By Theorem 5.5 and Lemma 5.7 we obtain the following corollary, which shows that a very restricted case of binary MinCostHom can express all valued constraint problems.
+By Theorem 3 and Lemma 1 we obtain the following corollary, which shows that a very restricted case of binary MinCostHom can express all valued constraint problems.

-COROLLARY 5.9.
+Corollary 3.
 Let Γ be a valued constraint language such that $|\Gamma|$ is finite and Γ is a rigid core.
-There is a balanced digraph \mathbb{D}{Γ} which is a rigid core and a finite-valued unary cost function μ{Γ} such that problems $VCSP(\Gamma)$ and $MinCostHom(\mathbb{D}{\Gamma}, \{\mu{\Gamma}\})$ are polynomial-time equivalent.
+There is a balanced digraph \mathbb{D}{Γ} which is a rigid core and a finite-valued unary cost function μ{Γ} such that problems VCSP(Γ) and MinCostHom($\mathbb{D}{\Gamma}, \{\mu{\Gamma}\}$) are polynomial-time equivalent.

-An interesting problem is to characterize which digraph homomorphism problems can capture NP-hard VCSPs.
+An interesting problem is to characterise which digraph homomorphism problems can capture NP-hard VCSPs.
 For the restricted case of ordinary CSPs the following result is known.

-Theorem 5.10 (see [20]).
-Every CSP is polynomial-time equivalent to a balanced digraph homomorphism problem with only five levels.
+Theorem 6 ([20]).
+Every CSP is polynomial-time equivalent to a balanced digraph homomorphism problem with only 5 levels.

-Recall that an n-level digraph has height n-1.
-We remark that [20] also shows that the digraph homomorphism problem for a balanced digraph with four levels is solvable in polynomial time.
+Recall that an n-level digraph has height n - 1.
+We remark that [20] also shows that the digraph homomorphism problem for a balanced digraph with 4 levels is solvable in polynomial time.